 - Export to GeoJSON—Creates a GeoJSON file containing definitions for all layers you export.
+If you export from an individual layer, only that layer's definition will be present in the GeoJSON file.
 You can download the file and save it to your computer.

 - Export to Feature Collection—Creates a feature collection item you can open in Map Viewer Classic.